llm-operator/docs/docs/source/training.rst

 PyTorch Distributed Data Parallel
 ---------------------------------

-LLM Operator supports PyTorch Distributed Data Parallel (DDP) training.
+LLMariner supports PyTorch Distributed Data Parallel (DDP) training.
 You can run a DDP training job by specifying the number of per-node GPUs and the number of workers in the ``--gpu`` and ``--workers`` flags, respectively.

 .. code-block:: console